hawkidav000/4883-PT-hawkins/Assignments/A16/README.md

 values, and it just breaks.
 Found it to be one of the least scalable sorting algorithms out there.
 Also, I found Bucket Sort to be very interesting.
 I had to play with the values of the number of buckets and how much each bucket could hold, but I found that it was still a fairly efficient and scalable sorting algorithm under the right circumstances.
 That was my first time ever using it, and I thought it was pretty cool.
 Overall, I really enjoyed this assignment, and I found it super fascinating.

+## **NOTE:

+When you click on the charts on my Excel spreadsheet, they're set up where if you've selected chart, the labels will show for points when you hover over a specific area.
+Just wanted to let you know so that you don't have to try and read the tables to understand what's going on.